 What Kind of Under Cabinet Lighting Should I Use?

-The kind of under-cabinet lighting that is best for you depends on your lighting preference and your cabinet structure.
+The type of under-cabinet lighting best for you depends on your lighting preference and your cabinet structure.
 Choosing under-cabinet lighting might be tricky.
-There is hardly the best under-cabinet lighting option, as everybody has a different lighting preference, and they mostly don’t share the same cabinet structure.
+So, there is hardly the best under-cabinet lighting option, as everybody has a different lighting preference, and they mostly don’t share the same cabinet structure.

-Many people do not know how to hide under-cabinet lighting wires, even if they want to hide them.
-To hide under-cabinet lighting wires, there are some options you can use, and we will take you through them.
-Also, we will show you how to use them.
+To hide under-cabinet lighting wires, there are some options you can use, and I will take you through them.
+Also, I will show you how to use them.

 The wire placement method does not require you to buy any material to hide your under-cabinet lighting wires.
 Here, find spots between the wall and the cabinet to fix the wires.
 The back of the bottom edge of the cabinets can work a great deal for this method.
 All it takes is to place the wire properly.